 - between £15,000 and £51,000, they will receive a grant of £25,000.

 Any enquiries on eligibility for, or provision of, the reliefs and grants should be directed to the relevant local authority.

-For other types of businesses that already pay little or no business rates because of small business rate relief (SBBR) or rural rate relief then a one-off grant of £10,000 will be provided to help meet their ongoing business costs.
+The SBGF is available for other types of businesses that already pay little or no business rates because of small business rate relief (SBBR) or rural rate relief.
+A one-off grant of £10,000 will be provided to help meet their ongoing business costs.
 Funding for the scheme will be provided to local authorities by the government in early April.
 You should contact your local authority for further guidance.